Generating numbers of rings graded by amenable and supramenable groups: Abstract

 \section{Abstract}

 A ring $R$ has {\it unbounded generating number} (UGN) if, for every positive integer $n$, there is no $R$-module epimorphism $R^n\to R^{n+1}$.
-For a ring $R=\bigoplus_{g\in G} R_g$ graded by a group $G$ such that the base ring $R_1$ has UGN, we investigate conditions under which $R$ must also have UGN.
-We say that the grading is \emph{full} if $R_g\neq 0$ for every $g\in G$.
-Moreover, the grading is called \emph{free} (respectively, \emph{projective}) if all the $R_g$ are finitely generated free (respectively, projective) right $R_1$-modules or finitely generated free (respectively, projective) left $R_1$-modules.
+For a ring $R=\bigoplus_{g\in G} R_g$ graded by a group $G$ such that the base ring $R_1$ has UGN, we identify several sets of conditions under which $R$ must also have UGN.
+The most important of these are: (1) $G$ is amenable, and there is a positive integer $r$ such that, for every $g\in G$, $R_g\cong (R_1)^i$ as $R_1$-modules for some $i=1,\dots,r$; (2) $G$ is supramenable, and there is a positive integer $r$ such that, for every $g\in G$, $R_g\cong (R_1)^i$ as $R_1$-modules for some $i=0,\dots,r$.
+The pair of conditions (1) leads to three different ring-theoretic characterizations of the property of amenability for groups.

-Our main result, Theorem A, is that a group $G$ is amenable if and only if every freely and fully $G$-graded ring $R$ has UGN whenever $R_1$ has UGN.
-We also prove that, if $G$ is a supramenable group, then every freely $G$-graded ring $R$ has UGN whenever $R_1$ has UGN (Theorem B).

-Neither Theorem A nor Theorem B can be generalized from free to projectively graded rings.
-In fact, we show that, if $G$ is an elementary amenable group, then the following two statements are equivalent: (1) every projectively $G$-graded ring $R$ has UGN whenever $R_1$ has UGN; (2) $G$ is locally finite.

-Finally, we consider rings that do not have UGN; these are said to have {\it bounded generating number} (BGN).
-For a ring $R$ with BGN, the smallest positive integer $n$ such that there is an $R$-module epimorphism $R^n\to R^{n+1}$ is called the {\it generating number} of $R$, denoted ${\rm gn}(R)$.
+We also consider rings that do not have UGN; for such a ring $R$, the smallest positive integer $n$ such that there is an $R$-module epimorphism $R^n\to R^{n+1}$ is called the {\it generating number} of $R$, denoted ${\rm gn}(R)$.
 If $R$ has UGN, then we define ${\rm gn}(R):=\aleph_0$.
-We describe several classes of examples of a ring $R$ graded by a supramenable group $G$ such that ${\rm gn}(R)\neq {\rm gn}(R_1)$. {\bf Mathematics Subject Classification (2020)}: 16P99, 16S35, 16W50, 16D90, 20F65, 43A07 {\bf Keywords}: graded ring, amenable group, supramenable group, unbounded generating number, UGN, rank condition, generating number, bounded generating number, BGN, invariant basis number, IBN, crossed product, skew group ring, twisted group ring, translation ring
+We describe several classes of examples of a ring $R$ graded by an amenable group $G$ such that ${\rm gn}(R)\neq {\rm gn}(R_1)$. {\bf Mathematics Subject Classification (2020)}: 16P99, 16S35, 16W50, 16D90, 20F65, 43A07 {\bf Keywords}: graded ring, amenable group, supramenable group, unbounded generating number, UGN, rank condition, generating number, bounded generating number, BGN, translation ring, invariant basis number, IBN, crossed product, skew group ring, twisted group ring

 \thefootnote